-We are honored to have Amy Purdy as one of our speakers for the 2020 Future in Focus Women Working in Corrections & Juvenile Justice conference!
+We are honored to have Amy Purdy as one of our speakers for the 2021 Redefining the Future Women Working in Corrections & Juvenile Justice conference!

 Amy is a best-selling author of On My Own Two Feet, World Class Snowboarder & Founder of Adaptive Action Sports.
 Take a glimpse into her incredible life to see what is in store!

 At 19, her life took a detour.
 After experiencing flu-like symptoms, Amy was rushed to the hospital in a state of septic shock.
 When she entered into the hospital she was given less than a 2% chance of survival, put on life support and placed into a coma.
 After multiple blood transfusions, and the removal of her ruptured spleen, doctors diagnosed Amy with Meningococcal Meningitis, a vaccine preventable bacterial infection.
 Due to the lack of circulation she had suffered doctors had to amputate her legs below the knee.
 She later received a donated kidney from her father a week before her 21st birthday.